Sharon Lubinski

-Sharon Lubinski is the United States Marshal for the District of Minnesota.
-Lubinski is the first openly lesbian United States Marshal.
+Sharon Jeannette Lubinski (July 11, 1952 – April 19, 2024) was an American law enforcement official who was the United States Marshal for the District of Minnesota.
+She was the first openly lesbian United States Marshal.

 Early life and education

 Lubinski earned an undergraduate degree at the University of Wisconsin–Madison and a master's degree from Hamline University in St. Paul, Minnesota.

 Career

 On October 13, 2009, President Barack Obama nominated Lubinski to serve as United States Marshal for the District of Minnesota.
-She was sworn into office on January 15, 2010, and retired in December, 2016.
+She was sworn into office on January 15, 2010.
+Lubinski retired on December 31, 2016.

+Death

+Lubinski died on April 19, 2024, at the age of 71.